BillWagner/csharpstandard/standard/classes.md

 The list of constraints given in a `where` clause can include any of the following components, in this order: a single primary constraint, one or more secondary constraints, and the constructor constraint, `new()`.

-A primary constraint can be a class type, the ***reference type constraint*** `class`, the ***nullable reference type constraint*** `class?`, the ***not null*** constraint `notnull`, the ***value type constraint*** `struct` or the ***unmanaged type constraint*** `unmanaged`.
+A primary constraint can be a class type, the ***reference type constraint*** `class`, the ***not null constraint*** `notnull`, the ***value type constraint*** `struct` or the ***unmanaged type constraint*** `unmanaged`.

 A secondary constraint can be a *type_parameter* or *interface_type*, optionally followed by a *nullable_type_attribute*.

-The reference type constraint specifies that a type argument used for the type parameter shall be a non-nullable reference type.
-All non-nullable class types, non-nullable interface types, non-nullable delegate types, non-nullable array types, and type parameters known to be a non-nullable reference type (as defined below) satisfy this constraint.
+The reference type constraint specifies that a type argument used for the type parameter shall be a reference type.

-The nullable reference type constraint specifies that a type argument shall be either a non-nullable reference type or a nullable reference type.
 All class types, interface types, delegate types, array types, and type parameters known to be a reference type (as defined below) satisfy this constraint.

+The class type, reference type constraint, and secondary constraints can include the nullable type attribute.
+The nullability of the type argument need not match the nullability of the type parameter.
+The compiler may issue a warning if the nullability of the type parameter doesn't match the nullability of the type argument.

+The ***not null*** constraint specifies that a type argument used for the type parameter should be a non-nullable value type or a non-nullable reference type.
+A type argument that isn't a non-nullable value type or a non-nullable reference type is allowed, but the compiler may produce a diagnostic warning.

 The value type constraint specifies that a type argument used for the type parameter shall be a non-nullable value type.
 All non-nullable struct types, enum types, and type parameters having the value type constraint satisfy this constraint.
 Note that although classified as a value type, a nullable value type ([§8.3.12](types.md#8312-nullable-value-types)) does not satisfy the value type constraint.
 A type parameter having the value type constraint shall not also have the *constructor_constraint*, although it may be used as a type argument for another type parameter with a *constructor_constraint*.

 > *Note*: The `System.Nullable<T>` type specifies the non-nullable value type constraint for `T`.
 Thus, recursively constructed types of the forms `T??` and `Nullable<Nullable<T>>` are prohibited. *end note*

-The ***not null*** constraint specifies that a type argument used for the type parameter shall be a non-nullable value type or a non-nullable reference type.
-All non-nullable class types, interface types, delegate types, array types, struct types, enum types, and type parameters known to be a non-nullable value type or non-nullable reference type satisfy this constraint.

 Because `unmanaged` is not a keyword, in *primary_constraint* the unmanaged constraint is always syntactically ambiguous with *class_type*.
 For compatibility reasons, if a name lookup ([§12.8.4](expressions.md#1284-simple-names)) of the name `unmanaged` succeeds it is treated as a `class_type`.
 Otherwise it is treated as the unmanaged constraint.